-1. MARKETING COMPLIANCE

-□ With respect to this project, any and all marketing activity that occurred after the IPA released its final ILSFA Distributed Generation Consumer Protections Guidelines on [TBD] was fully compliant with those Guidelines.

-2. DISCLOSURE FORM AND BROCHURE

-Please choose A or B

-A. A Standard Disclosure Form signed by the system host, including an attestation that the ILSFA Distributed Generation Informational Brochure was received, is being provided with this application.
+1. MARKETING COMPLIANCE ☐ With respect to this project, any and all marketing activity that occurred after the IPA released its final ILSFA Distributed Generation Consumer Protections Guidelines on [TBD] May 10, 2019 was fully compliant with those Guidelines.
+2. DISCLOSURE FORM AND BROCHURE Please choose A or B $\underline{A.}$ \square A Standard Disclosure Form signed by the system host, including an attestation that the ILSFA Distributed Generation Informational Brochure was received, is being provided with this application. -or- B. This project was energized or went under contract for installation prior to the release of final consumer protection materials on [TBD].
+May 10, 2019.

--or-

-B. This project was energized or went under contract for installation prior to the release of final consumer protection materials on [TBD].
 With respect to this project, good-faith, diligent efforts after that date to provide the Standard Disclosure Form and the ILSFA Low-Income Distributed Generation Informational Brochure to the system host were unsuccessful or resulted in the system host's refusal to sign the disclosure.
-5

-3. INSTALLATION CONTRACT

-A. □ The installation contract signed between the Approved Vendor (or its agent) and the system host is fully consistent with information in the Standard Disclosure Form provided to the system host and Program Administrator.

-B. The installation contract signed between the Approved Vendor (or its agent) and the system host provided the host with a 7-day right to cancel the contract.
-[If the contract was executed prior to the date of publication of final Consumer Protection Guidelines on [TBD] and if no construction work had commenced prior to that date, the 7-day rescission option could have been provided after that date; if construction work had commenced prior to that date, the rescission option is not required and this box may still be checked.]
+5 3.
+INSTALLATION CONTRACT A. The installation contract signed between the Approved Vendor (or its agent) and the system host is fully consistent with information in the Standard Disclosure Form provided to the system host and Program Administrator.
+B. The installation contract signed between the Approved Vendor (or its agent) and the system host provided the host with a 7-business day right to cancel the contract.
+[If the contract was executed prior to the date of publication of final Consumer Protection Guidelines on [TBD] May 10, 2019 and if no construction work had commenced prior to that date, the 7-business day had commenced prior to that date, the rescission option is not required and this box may still be checked.]
+Please choose only one of C or D C. The installation contract signed between the Approved Vendor (or its agent) and the system host is fully compliant with all ILSFA minimum Distributed Generation Contract Requirements published by the IPA on [TBD].
+April 12, 2019. -or- D. If an installation contract was executed between the Approved Vendor (or its agent) and the system host prior to the IPA's publication of final ILSFA Distributed Generation Contract Requirements on [TBD], April 12, 2019, please check one of the following: ☐ The Approved Vendor (or its agent) has executed a signed contract amendment with the system host that brings the contract into full compliance with all minimum contract requirements published by the IPA on [TBD].
+April 12, 2019. ☐ The original installation contract was already fully compliant with the final contract requirements published by the IPA on [TBD].
+April 12, 2019. ☐ The Approved Vendor's (or its agent's) diligent, good-faith efforts to contact the system host using all known contact information, following the release of the IPA's final ILSFA installation contract requirements, were unsuccessful. ☐ The system host refused to sign the contract amendment. ☐ Other (please explain):

-5 Please note that this attestation option cannot be exercised until 7 days have passed after the disclosure form is generated and provided to the system host.
+5 Please note that this attestation option cannot be exercised until 7 calendar days have passed after the disclosure form is generated and provided to the system host.